 Abdominal pain in childhood is as predictable as loose teeth and skinned knees.
-But when digestive problems start interfering with your child’s life, it’s time to talk to your primary care doctor about referring him or her to a pediatric gastroenterologist.
-At Nemours, our board-certified doctors evaluate, diagnose, and treat a variety of conditions in pediatric gastroenterology or “pediatric GI.”
+But when digestive problems start interfering with your child’s life, it’s time to talk to your primary care doctor about a referral to a pediatric gastroenterologist.
+At Nemours, our board-certified doctors evaluate, diagnose and treat a variety of conditions in pediatric gastroenterology or “pediatric GI.”

 Pediatric GI Conditions We Treat